Did you ever wonder why your 2 years old smartphone is this much heavier and slower than the new ones? The answer is based in Moore’s law.

 This video helps you to learn more about Moor’s law and its limitation in a simple way:

-Video: the End of Moore’s Law
+Video: Is Moore’s Law Ending?

 As you probably know, most of the electronic and semiconductor technology is based on silicon.
 All transistor downsizing assumptions and Moore’s law itself are based on silicon technology.
 As the video shows, Moore’s law appears to be reaching the end and silicon is “running out of gas”.
 Probably you ask why silicon is running out of miniaturization room?
 It is all matter of physics.
 In order to create denser device arrays, we need to produce silicon devices in an extremely small scale.
 At this very small size, silicon generates too much resistance to electron flow, creating too much heat and consuming too much power.
 Therefore, new materials for making electronic devices are needed.